 Anyone can behave in a narcissistic way at times.
 However, someone who displays highly narcissistic traits consistently across all situations may have NPD.

-According to the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), NPD is a long-term mental health condition that presents with symptoms such as:
+According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), NPD is a long-term mental health condition that presents with symptoms such as:

 - a constant need for admiration